 That’s about it, other than the whole:

-I was told credit card companies don’t need to be informed about travels, they just know.
+- I was told credit card companies don’t need to be informed about travel, they just know.
 This seems suspicious to me but okay.